Cuban airliner crashes after takeoff from Havana airport

 The crash Friday was Cuba's third major fatal accident since 2010.

-Last year, a Cuban military plane crashes into a hillside in the western province of Artemisa, killing eight troops on board.
-In November 2010, an AeroCaribbean flight from Santiago to Havana went down in bad weather as it flew over central Cuba, killing all 68 people, including 28 foreigners, in what was Cuba's worst air disaster in more than two decades.
+Last year, a Cuban military plane crashed into a hillside in the western province of Artemisa, killing eight troops on board.
+In November 2010, an AeroCaribbean flight from Santiago to Havana went down in bad weather as it flew over central Cuba, killing all 68 people aboard, including 28 foreigners, in what was Cuba's worst air disaster in more than two decades.

 The last Cubana accident appears to have been on Sept.
 4, 1989, when a chartered Cubana plane flying from Havana to Milan, Italy, went down shortly after takeoff, killing all 126 people on board, as well as at least two dozen on the ground.

 Cubana's director general, Capt.
-Hermes Hernandez Dumas, told state media last month that Cubana's domestic flights had carried 11,700 more passengers than planned between January and April 2018.
+Hermes Hernandez Dumas, told state media last month that Cubana's domestic flights had carried 11,700 more passengers than planned from January to April.
 It said that 64 percent of flights had taken off on time, up from 59 percent the previous year.